Skip to main content

 security in containers

-While instances stay longer in a traditional VM environment, container instances can be torn down and rebuilt whenever for subsequent redeployments.
-This level of porous segmentation boundary in containers comes as a security advantage.
-This adds value to the broader microservices-based deployment model.
+While instances stay longer in a traditional VM environment, container instances can be torn down and rebuilt whenever necessary for subsequent redeployments.
+This level of porous segmentation boundary in containers provides a security advantage and adds value to the broader microservices-based deployment model.

-Traditional applications are not properly isolated from each other within a VM, giving scope for a malicious program to penetrate and control others.
-Whereas, containers run isolated from each other, with each of them possessing its own level of security and remaining unharmed.
+Traditional applications are not adequately isolated from each other within a VM, giving a malicious program scope to penetrate and control others.
+Conversely, containers run isolated from each other, each possessing its security level and remaining unharmed.

-Outdated packages remain to be one of the most common vulnerabilities to applications running in VM.
+Outdated packages remain one of the most common vulnerabilities to applications running in VM.

-Whereas in a container environment, microservices and CI/CD pipelines make releases more frequent and shorten workloads’ lifespan, thus minimizing the vulnerability through outdated packages.
-Moreover, the container engine’s host OS is strong and gets updated automatically.
+In a container environment, microservices and CI/CD pipelines make releases more frequent and shorten workloads’ lifespans, thus minimizing vulnerability through outdated packages.
+Moreover, the container engine’s host OS is robust and gets updated automatically.

-Overall, Containers enjoy the ‘security advantage’ because of their association with the CI/CD pipelines that allow regular releases and keep them updated all the time with regular patch updates.
+Overall, Containers enjoy the ‘security advantage’ because of their association with the CI/CD pipelines and DevOps services that allow regular releases and keep them updated all the time with regular patch updates.

-In contrast, workloads on VMs will need administrators to manipulate them frequently to keep applications and OS updated, which can cause a drift in the original state of the application’s lifecycle.
+In contrast, workloads on VMs will need administrators to manipulate them frequently to keep applications and OS updated, which can cause a drift in the application’s lifecycle’s original state.

 Conclusion